datastaxdevs/workshop-intro-to-graphql/README.md

 ```

 ## 6. Hook up the data layer with Astra DB
 Ok, let's take this a step further and hook our app up to a data layer.
-As this point you should have already created your Astra DB database.
-Follow the instructions below to launch the **GraphQL Playground** provided in **Astra**
+As this point you should have already [created your Astra DB database](#1-login-or-register-to-astradb-and-create-database).
+Follow the instructions below to launch the **GraphQL Playground** provided in **Astra**:

-#### ✅  Step 6a: Open GraphQL Playground by
+#### ✅  Step 6a: Open GraphQL Playground:
 1. Click on your active database
 2. Click `Connect` TAB
 3. Click the `APIs`  connection method